 — John 9:13-17 NLT

 Isn't it interesting how we can "bend" reality to make it fit faulty theology?
 This man was healed.
 He was healed on the Sabbath.
 But, in the theological wrangling of the Pharisees, that "work" of healing was a violation of the Sabbath.
 So either Jesus was bad, or the man hadn't really been healed.
 Some disagreements on obscure or much-debated minor theological points are inconsequential.
-However, when we use disagreements to wall out and condemn people, or we use them to make God's good work appear to be something bad, then those theological positions become evil.
-That misuse of theological principles doesn't mean we water down the plain teaching of Scripture on morality or the nature of Jesus; it does mean that we should be a lot more humble and generous when it comes to the value of people.
+However, when we use disagreements to wall out and condemn people, or when we use them to make God's good work appear to be something bad, then those theological positions become evil.
+Theological principles can be misused, but that misuse doesn't mean we water down the plain teaching of Scripture on morality and all others aspects of our lives as disciples or on the nature of Jesus; it does mean that we should be a lot more humble and generous when it comes to the value of people.

 Dear Heavenly Father, please forgive me for the times that I have wrongly used your word to hurt other people.
 Empty me of my theological and doctrinal arrogance that could blind me to your work in the people around me.
+May I always love and respect people as you do.
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings